alphagov/govuk-design-system/src/community/roadmap/index.md

 - release the [Hide this page](https://github.com/alphagov/govuk-design-system-backlog/issues/213) component
 - improve how [JavaScript works in GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/issues/1389)
 - iterate on alt text guidance for the images style page
+- make it easier for teams to share their findings from user research

 ## Coming up next